Skulk2Fade/WebTaskTracker/README.md

 ## Calendar View

 Open `calendar.html` in the `public` directory to see tasks on a monthly calendar.
 Use the Prev and Next buttons to navigate between months.

+## Webhooks

+You can configure outgoing webhooks by setting the `WEBHOOK_URLS` environment variable to one or more comma separated URLs.
+The application will POST a JSON payload whenever a task is assigned, completed or commented on so you can integrate with services like Slack or Microsoft Teams.